Aetna modified CPB 0776 for electromagnetic navigation-guided bronchoscopy, effective September 26, 2025. Here's what billing teams need to know.

 Code Type Description Reason

-C8005 HCPCS Bronchoscopy, rigid or flexible, non-thermal transbronchial ablation of lesion(s) by pulsed electric field Not covered per CPB 0776
+C8005 HCPCS Bronchoscopy, rigid or flexible, non-thermal transbronchial ablation of lesion(s) by pulsed electric field Explicitly not covered for indications listed in CPB 0776

 Code Description